Apparatus for quantum-mixture research in microgravity: Results

-For the mixture generation, only the final frequency of the last ramp was increased by (70$\pm$10) kHz compared to the $^{87}$Rb-only case.
-We account this for the few µm-shift due to the repulsion with cold $^{41}$K atoms leading to an energy shift of the $^{87}$Rb atoms.\\ After $1.7\,$s of evaporation, we generate BEC mixtures with a tuning range between $1.5\cdot10^5$ $^{87}$Rb-atoms and $5.0\cdot10^4$ $^{41}$K-atoms.
+For the mixture generation, only the final frequency of the last ramp is increased by (70$\pm$10) kHz compared to the $^{87}$Rb-only case.
+This adjustment compensates for the small spatial shift of a few micrometers caused by the repulsive interaction with the cold $^{41}$K atoms, which leads to an energy shift of the $^{87}$Rb atoms.
+In microgravity, no change of the final evaporation frequency was applied between the single and mixed BEC cases.\\ After $1.7\,$s of evaporation, we generate BEC mixtures with a tuning range between $1.5\cdot10^5$ $^{87}$Rb-atoms and $5.0\cdot10^4$ $^{41}$K-atoms.
 By changing the duration of the $^{87}$Rb MOT, different mixture ratios can be achieved (Fig.~\ref{fig:KRb_Evap}).
 The trend of the curve demonstrates that an increased number of $^{87}$Rb atoms leads to a decrease of condensed $^{41}$K atoms.
 In a single species optimized sequence, we generate up to $2.5\cdot 10^5$ atoms in a pure $^{87}$Rb BEC.
 The total duration of one experimental cycle amounts to 2.3$\,$s.
 Fig.~\ref{fig:comparison} shows the comparison of the performance of the apparatus to other BEC experiments working with the same atomic species.
-Our approach of combining a 2D-MOT and a three-layer atom chip enables us to prepare mixtures with both high flux and atom numbers.
-It surpasses the performance of other mobile and compact setups by an order of magnitude, and sets the stage for the upcoming generation of atom chip-based space-borne mixture experiments.
+Our approach of combining a 2D-MOT and a three-layer atom chip - used for both MOT loading and evaporative cooling - allows us to achieve a high BEC mixture flux in a compact setup.
+It surpasses the performance of other mobile and compact setups by an order of magnitude \cite{Elliott2018, Elliott2023}, and sets the stage for the upcoming generation of atom chip-based space-borne mixture experiments \cite{Frye2021,Ahlers2022}.